 Some people claim on online message boards that the method is as much as 97% reliable.
 Proponents refer to a study that involved a large number of ultrasounds.
 However, that study has not undergone peer review, and Dr. Saam Ramzi Ismail, who put his name to the theory, did not publish his research in a peer reviewed journal.

-No major medical organization recognizes the theory as valid, and a 2010 study in a peer reviewed journal disputes the notion that placental location correlates with sex.
+No major medical organization recognizes the theory as valid, and a

 Sex differentiation — the process by which embryos begin developing male or female structures — begins early in development, usually about

 The theory began with an ultrasound study of 5,376 pregnant people who had ultrasounds at either 6 or 18–22 weeks of pregnancy.
 However, just 1,200 participants had both ultrasound scans.

 Researchers were able to see the external genitalia in 99% of male fetuses and 98% of female fetuses during the second trimester ultrasound.
 They found that 97.2% of male fetuses had a placenta on the right side of the uterus during the early ultrasound at 6 weeks, while 97.5% of fetuses had a placenta on the left side of the uterus.

 Drawing on this data, they concluded that a placenta on the right side usually indicates a male fetus, while a placenta on the left side is a sign that a fetus is female.
 This distinction is the basis of the Ramzi theory.